 The show's male protagonist: a vice squad detective newly transferred to Berlin from Cologne in order to investigate a series of underground porn films involving high-level city and national officials.

-He fought at the tail end of World War I, serving briefly on the Western Front, while is older brother Anno went missing in action - his traumatic experiences at the front, as well as losing his brother, gave him severe PTSD that sometimes causes severe attacks, for which he takes a not-fully-described medication.
+He fought at the tail end of World War I, serving on the Western Front, where his older brother Anno went missing in action.
+This left Gereon with severe PTSD that sometimes causes debilitating attacks, which he counters with not-fully-prescribed medication.
 Since the end of the war, he has been involved with his brother's widow, Helga.

 - Cain and Abel: Gereon and Anno, respectively.
 Though he tries to hide it, Gereon feels spite for his late brother, in whose shadow he had endure living for most of his life.
 It becomes especially egregious when it's not only revealed that Gereon has started courting brother's widow, but actually left his injured brother to die on a WW1 battlefield.

 - Comforting the Widow: Gereon is revealed to be having a lengthy affair with the wife of his brother Anno, and at one point sleeps with his widowed landlady.

 - Cool Uncle: For Moritz.
 They grown so close that even after Moritz mother Helga turns against Gereon and disowns him as her brother-in-law (especially with her husband's and his brother Anno's death that should have severed familial ties with Gereon and his side of the family long time ago), he lets Moritz to stay with him against Helga's insistence to return her son back to her.

 - Cowboy Cop: While Bruno more overtly fits the bill, Gereon himself is one masquerading as a By-the-Book Cop, what with being tasked on destroying evidence of sex crimes and going as far as breaking & entering and starting shootouts to get it done.